 Virtually all types of high-performance electronic systems incorporate some form of volatile memory.
 An SRAM is a memory device that retains data as long as power is supplied, without requiring any further user intervention.
 Dynamic random access memory, or DRAM, is a memory device that loses its charge when stored data is read from the memory and must be refreshed in order for the device to retain the data for future use.
 The act of reading a DRAM memory bit drains off the charge in the cell.
-This is known as a destructive read and it must be followed immediately by an automatic re-write of the cell in order for the DRAM cell to retain data for later use.
+This is known as a destructive read and it must be followed immediately by an automatic re-write of the Cell in order for the DRAM cell to retain data for later use.
 A DRAM memory cell is much smaller than an SRAM memory cell.
 The fundamentally different characteristics of SRAM and DRAM memory cells have resulted in the emergence of markedly different architectures for SRAM-based and DRAM-based memory products, and the two types of memory serve different applications.
 Classically, SRAM-based products have served high performance requirements while DRAM-based products have been used in cost-optimized applications.
-Today, SRAM- and DRAM-based products serve both performance and cost-based applications.
-As the volatile memory market fragments into a variety of specialized products, more meaningful distinctions between volatile memory products can be made.
+Today, SRAM- and DRAM-based products can be made.